marifyo/fggcosha/_posts/2015-11-06-reunion-gala-venue-unveiled.md

 * Titi Alakija - Class of '89
 * Juliet Umeh - Class of '92

-Our thanks go to our Planning Committee, led by our Financial Secretary and LA resident, Chinwe Onyekwelu Abaelu.
+Our thanks go to our Planning Committee, led by our Financial Secretary and LA area resident, Chinwe Onyekwelu Abaelu.
 So many have been involved in working to make this happen and they are still hard at work.

-Stay tuned for more.
+Stay tuned.
 We’ll be providing you more information on registration and hotel booking so you can start making arrangements.